Ecommerce in Denmark

 Ecommerce customers in Denmark

-Estimates of the World Factbook show there are about 5.4 million Internet users in Denmark.
-This corresponds to a stunning 96.1 percent of the total population.
-Data from Eurostat in 2013 showed that in Denmark, 79 percent of all internet users shopped online the year before.
-Four out of five adult Danes shopped online during the last six months.
-The average annual spending per online shopper in Denmark is 2.252 euros.
+There are over 5.77 million people living in Denmark, of which 98 percent uses the internet.
+Data from Statista in 2019 shows that in Denmark, 86 percent of all internet users shopped online the year before.
+The average annual spending per online shopper in Denmark is 3,567 euros.
 And eMarketer’s Worldwide Mobile forecast report showed that Denmark has the highest smartphone penetration rate in the world: 77 percent.

-Dankort is by far the most popular payment method in Denmark.
+Dankort is by far the most popular payment method in Denmark, a 2020 study shows.
 Dankort is the national debit card of Denmark and functions as a credit card abroad.
 Another popular payment method in Denmark is MobilePay, a mobile payment solution by Danske Bank that’s also being offered in Finland and Norway.
-Data from the Danish ecommerce association FDIH [pdf] shows that in 2014, 81 percent of all payments online were done with a debit card, 6 percent was via internet banking, while PayPal had a 5 percent marketshare.
-And according to FDIH, these are the preferred payment methods in Denmark:
+Data from Ecommerce Foundation shows that in 2018, debit and credit cards were the most popular payment method that year, followed by smartphone app, PayPal, netbanking and invoice.

 The ecommerce market in Denmark

-Clothes, Shoes & Jewelry is still the most frequently purchased product category in Denmark, followed by Music, Books, Games & Toys and Tours & Cultural experiences.
-In 2015, the product category Home, Garden & Flowers showed a strong increase in popularity, while IT, Telecom & Photo and Music, Books, Games & Toys both showed a downward trend.
+Ecommerce in Denmark was worth 19.5 billion euros in 2019 and is expected to be worth 21.45 billion euros in 2020.
+Clothes, shoes & jewelry is the most frequently purchased product category in Denmark, followed by music, books, games & toys and tours & cultural experiences.
+In 2015, the product category home, garden & flowers showed a strong increase in popularity, while IT, telecom & photo and music, books, games & toys both showed a downward trend.

 Big online stores in Denmark

-Some of the most popular and biggest online stores in Denmark are online book store Saxo and consumer electronics retailer Elgiganten.
-Other popular online retailers in Denmark are Amazon, Zalando and Cdon.
+Some of the most popular and biggest online stores in Denmark are online book store Saxo, online supermarket Nemlig and consumer electronics retailer Elgiganten.
+Other popular online retailers in Denmark are Zalando, Amazon and H&M

 In 2014, online strategy agency Dwarf asked consumers to name all the online stores they could think of.
 And this is the top 20: